Lesterpaintstheworld/terminal-velocity/research/redaction_agent_config.md

 ### Reference
 - For detailed redaction protocols, see `research/redaction_protocols.md`.

-### Economic Data Identification Patterns
+### Enhanced Economic Data Identification Patterns
 - Identify terms related to economic frameworks, such as "UBC", "resource allocation", "decentralized transactions", "AI-generated content", and "user interactions with AI".
-Ensure that all identified sensitive economic information is processed according to the latest project demands and privacy regulations.
+Ensure that all identified sensitive economic information is processed according to the latest project demands and privacy regulations, with a focus on compliance and security standards.
 - Implement regex patterns to capture variations of these terms in different contexts.

 ### Decision Framework Updates